Bachelor of Science in Nursing

 The application process begins in January each year for the upcoming fall nursing class.

 Application deadlines are provided at http://nursing.columbusstate.edu/bsn/index.php

-- provide safe, patient centered care in a variety of settings
+- Graduates will provide safe, patient-centered care in a variety of settings.

-- use sound evidence to make appropriate clinical decisions about health care
+- Graduates will use sound evidence to make appropriate clinical decisions about health care.

-- integrate information technology into nursing practice in a variety of settings
+- Graduates will integrate informatics into nursing practice in a variety of settings.

 Additional Program Requirements